urfriendglenn/site/content/about/about.md

 keywords = ["about"]
 description = "About Page"
 showFullContent = false
+menus = 'main'
 readingTime = false
 hideComments = false
 color = "" #color from the theme settings
 +++
 # My name is Glenn Lewis
 I'm a DevOps Engineer.

+I currently live in Austin, TX with my wife and dog.

+I am going to sue this site to track my 100 days of code and as a technical blog.